-- (i) Apparent flickering of objects placed behind a hot object or fire. - (ii) Stars near the horizon appear slightly higher than their actual position. - (iii) Advanced sunrise and delayed sunset. - (iv) Apparent flattering of sun's disc. - (v) Twinkling of stars. - (i) An object placed behind the fire or a hot surface appears to flicker when seen through the air.
+- (i) Apparent flickering of objects placed behind a hot object or fire. - (ii) Stars near the horizon appear slightly higher than their actual position. - (iii) Advanced sunrise and delayed sunset. - (iv) Twinkling of stars. - (i) An object placed behind the fire or a hot surface appears to flicker when seen through the air.